 Below are examples of rectified floor and wall from a bathroom renovation in Belmont, Western Australia

-There are times where i would not recommend using a rectified tile such as a home which has walls that are incredibly uneven as a rectified tile will show how uneven it is.
+There are times where I would not recommend using a rectified tile such as a home which has walls that are incredibly uneven as a rectified tile will show how uneven it is.
 You can be the best tradesman in the world but you can only work to the surface you are given.
-A cushion edge tile will hug the walls better allowing for more of a unpredictable surface.
-Its important to listen to the expert telling you how to get the best out of your room as dealing with new problems every day you become a expert in a avoiding what may occur down the track.
+A cushion edge tile will hug the walls better allowing for more of an unpredictable surface.
+It’s important to listen to the expert telling you how to get the best out of your room as dealing with new problems every day you become an expert in an avoiding what may occur down the track.